semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 #### Pipelines

+The smallest unit of scheduling and execution in Semaphore 2.0 is the **Job**.
-A `pipeline` is the smaller entity that can be autonomously executed in Semaphore 2.0.
-If you are familiar with UNIX terminology, you can consider a `pipeline` as a UNIX thread.
+A `pipeline` is the Semaphore 2.0 entity where jobs are defined in order to get executed in a Virtual Machine.

 Each `pipeline` is defined using a YAML file.
 The YAML file of the initial pipeline is always `.semaphore/semaphore.yml`.